ComPWA/PWA-pages/docs/develop.md

 Release notes are
-[automatically generated from the PRs](https://github.com/release-drafter/release-drafter) that were merged into the master branch since the previous tag.
+[automatically generated from the PRs](https://github.com/release-drafter/release-drafter) that were merged into the main branch since the previous tag.
 The changelog there is generated from the PR titles and categorized by issue label.
 New releases are automatically published to PyPI when a new tag with such release notes is created (see